protobufjs/bytebuffer.js/README.md

 * write/readCString to write respectively read a NULL-terminated (Uint8 0x00) string
 * write/readJSON to write respectively read arbitraty object data.
 Allows overriding the default stringify (default: JSON.stringify) and parse (default: JSON.parse) implementations.
-* All with implicit offset advance if the offset parameter is omitted or without, if specified.
+* All with implicit offset advance if the offset parameter is omitted or without, if specified
-* Chaining for all operations that allow this (i.e. do not return some specific value like in read operations), e.g. bb.writeInt(1).writeString("Hello world!")...
+* Chaining of all operations that allow this (i.e. do not return some specific value like in read operations), e.g. bb.reset().writeInt(1).writeLString("Hello world!").flip().compact()...
 * Provides ByteBuffer#toString, ByteBuffer#toHex and ByteBuffer#printDebug for easy debugging

 Features